plantanapp/documentation/docs/Actions/apply-tokens.md

 **How long can I use the output token?**

-It can be used after the action is executed in the execution flow and/or Workflow and it be available until the executions ends or it is stopped.
+It can be used after the action is executed in the action set and/or Workflow and it be available until the end of the process or it is stopped.

 **Can I use multiple actions in a row?**